Rights and Responsibilities of Students

 Review

 1. At the beginning of the investigation, the chair will inform the subcommittee or full committee members of the individual(s) involved in a case.
 Committee members will be invited to excuse themselves from the case if there is a conflict of interest.
-If a committee member is excused and a quorum cannot be met, the chair will recommend to the deputy dean a successor for temporary appointment to the committee for participation in the matter.
+If a committee member is excused and a quorum cannot be met, the chair will recommend to the deputy dean for academic programs a successor for temporary appointment to the committee for participation in the matter.
 At the beginning of the investigation, the chair will inform the student whose conduct is in question of the procedures that will be followed and will notify the student of the membership of the committee.
 Within one day after receiving that notification, the student may object that a member is prejudiced by stating in writing the basis for this objection.
-On receipt of this objection, the chair will rule on whether the member should be recused from taking part in the proceedings and, if this is done and a quorum cannot be met, will recommend to the deputy dean a successor for temporary appointment to the committee for participation in the matter.
+On receipt of this objection, the chair will rule on whether the member should be recused from taking part in the proceedings and, if this is done and a quorum cannot be met, will recommend to the deputy dean for academic programs a successor for temporary appointment to the committee for participation in the matter.
 A decision of the chair not to recuse the challenged member will be communicated to the student, who may within one day after receiving the notice appeal the decision to the cognizant academic dean of the relevant academic program.
 The cognizant academic dean’s decision to deny or grant the appeal of a conflict of interest will be final.

 2. At the time the committee informs the student of its decision, it shall also inform the cognizant academic dean.